The terms KYC and KYB are used in the financial and business environment to comply with applicable legal and regulatory obligations.

 The main difference between KYC and KYB lies in the subject of verification:

-• Know Your Business: Focuses on the verification of commercial entities, including the identification of their owners and an understanding of their structure and operations.
+KYB: Focuses on the verification of business entities, including the identification of their owners and an understanding of their structure and operations.

-Both processes are essential to mitigate financial and reputational risks, and to ensure compliance with international regulations on the prevention of financial crime.
+Both processes are essential to mitigate regulatory risks and to comply with applicable regulations relating to the prevention of financial crime.